Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: Introduction

-The main purpose of this work is to systematically investigate the hadronic weak decays for $\Omega^-\to \Xi^0\pi^-$, $\Xi^-\pi^0$ and $\Lambda K^-$ modes within a phenomenological framework.
-This analysis is motivated by the availability of new, high-precision experimental data~\cite{BESIII:2023ldd}, which calls for a renewed and more detailed theoretical examination.
-We employ a similar model that has been previously applied to describe the hadronic weak decays of the ordinary octet hyperons, such as $\Lambda$ and $\Sigma^\pm$~\cite{Cao:2025kvs}.
+The main purpose of this work is to systematically investigate the hadronic weak decays of $\Omega^-\to \Xi^0\pi^-$, $\Xi^-\pi^0$ and $\Lambda K^-$ within a phenomenological framework.
+This analysis is motivated by the availability of recent high-precision experimental data~\cite{BESIII:2023ldd}.
+We employ the nonrelativistic constituent quark model (NRCQM) that has been previously applied to describe the hadronic weak decays of the octet hyperons, such as $\Lambda$ and $\Sigma^\pm$~\cite{Cao:2025kvs}.
 In these hadronic weak decays, the two-body final states can carry orbital angular momentum $L=1$ ($P$-wave) for parity-conserving (PC) transition or $L=2$ ($D$-wave) for parity-violating (PV) transition.
+In addition, we consider also the final state interactions mechanism, which is important in some hyperon hadronic weak decays~\cite{Cheng:2004ru, Yu:2017zst, Cheng:2021nal, Cao:2023csx, Cao:2023gfv, Cao:2025kvs}.
 By calculating the branching ratios and the asymmetry parameters for the $\Omega^-$ decays, we aim to provide predictions that can be directly compared with existing and forthcoming measurements.
 We anticipate that the results of this study will contribute significantly to a deeper understanding of the decay dynamics and polarization properties of spin-3/2 hyperons, offering insights into the weak interaction in the strange baryon sector.

 As follows, we will first introduce the quark-level mechanism including $s\to ud\bar{u}$ and $su\to ud$ processes and hardon-level final state interaction mechanism in Sec.~\ref{sec-quark-level amp} and Sec.~\ref{sec-hardon-level amp}, respectively.
-Then, the calculation results for the partial widths and asymmetry parameters and discussions will be presented in Sec.~\ref{sec-numerical-results}.
-A brief summary will be given in Sec.~\ref{sec-summary}.
+Then, numerical results for the partial widths and asymmetry parameters and discussions will be presented in Sec.~\ref{sec-numerical-results}.
+Finally, a brief summary is given in Sec.~\ref{sec-summary}.